jyothv/ECE590project/README.md

 ![Image of state machine](https://github.com/jyothv/ECE590project/blob/master/VendingMachine.PNG)

 - I have defined various State for the VendingMachine.Like IDLE, READY, VENDING and FAULT.
 - I have created responses to various events.
-Like COIN, COIN_RETURN, BUTTON, VEND_COMPLETE, GENERIC_FAULT.
+Like COIN, COIN_RETURN, BUTTON, VEND_COMPLETE, GENERIC_FAULT, RESET.
 - I have added transition from one state to other state.

 2. Create a class and methods required to receive sequence as arguments and  returns true or false after each step along the sequence.